Cornell-MAE-UG/fa25-portfolio-Chris-Guillen/index.md

 ![Profile Picture]({{ "assets/images/profile-pic.jpg" | relative_url }}){: class="profile-image"}

 My name is {{ site.name }}, and I am a mechanical engineering student eager to learn about the world.
-I want to learn about autonomous vehicles and need to get into a project team.
+I want to learn about autonomous vehicles.

 Take a look at <a href="{{ "/projects/" | relative_url }}">my projects</a> and <a href="{{ "/cv/" | relative_url }}">CV</a>.